ArupDas15/DesignPatternCpp/AdapterDesignPattern/README.md

 Refer: https://refactoring.guru/design-patterns/adapter

-# Adaptur Structural Design Pattern
+# Adapter Structural Design Pattern
 The adapter structural design pattern converts the interface of a class into another interface that clients expect.
 The adapter lets classes work together that could not otherwise because of incompatible interfaces.

 **Problem Description**: